Have questions about your research?

 Our collections are open to all users regardless of affiliation with UCLA.
 Researchers must be at least 18 years old, or have graduated from high school, or be accompanied by an adult.

 How do I search for materials?

-To search for and request materials, please use the UCLA Library Catalog.
+To search for and request materials, please use the UC Library Search.

 To search our archival collections and collections of boxed monographs, please use our online finding aids via the Online Archive of California (OAC).
 (A finding aid functions as a descriptive index or table of contents for a collection.
 We create them to help you locate and request materials from our collections.)
 Each finding aid contains a "request items" button that activates our online request system.

 Our curators and staff have also created subject-specific guides to assist you.
 Please see our LSC Research Guides.

 How do I request Special Collections materials?